marcojakob/code.makery.ch/collections/library/greenfoot-kara-fr-chapter4-solutions.md

 	}

 	/**
-	 * Kara macht einen Schritt.
-Diese Methode schaut zuerst, ob sich Kara
+	 * Kara makes one step.
+This method first tests if Kara can move or if he
-	 * bewegen kann oder ob er zuerst noch einen Pilz schieben muss.
+	 * has to move a mushroom first.
 	 */
 	public void tryToMove() {
 		if (!treeFront()) {